Crystal Beach, Ontario

 Crystal Beach is a lakefront community in Fort Erie, Ontario, Canada.
 As of 2016, it had a population of 8,524.
 It was named for the "crystal clear" water conditions present when it was founded on the northeast shore of Lake Erie, across from Buffalo.

 Crystal Beach Park occupied waterfront land within Crystal Beach from 1888 to 1989, turning the community into a popular resort town.
+It operated until 1989 when the park was closed permanently.
+It is now the site of private gated community.

 Laugh in the Dark, a documentary about efforts to revitalize the community in the waning years of Crystal Beach Park, was released in 1999.

 History

 The Crystal Beach settlement started as a police village with a summer post office in 1898; a year-round post office opened in 1908.
 The village was incorporated in 1928, with a population of 298.
 In 1970, the village was absorbed by Fort Erie, Ontario under the regional government scheme.

 Crystal Beach Park (1888-1989)

 Bay Beach Park (1926-present)

 In 1926, John E. Rebstock opened a public beach on land west of Crystal Beach Park called Bay Beach Park.
 It contained rental units, a snack bar, and a dance hall.
 Rebstock died in 1941, and his estate maintained the property until selling it to the Town of Fort Erie in 2001.
 A private developer planned to build a 12-story complex on the site called South Beach Condominiums, but the project was abandoned in 2014.
 Fort Erie has since renovated the site with modern amenities, and it was officially reopened in 2019.